 Create Your Campaign

-Log into your AdWords account, click on the “Campaigns” tab, click the blue “+” button and click “New campaign”.
-You’ll be presented with several types of campaigns to chose from.
+Log into your AdWords account, click on the “campaigns” tab, click the blue “+” button, and click “new campaign.”
+You’ll be presented with several types of campaigns to choose from.

 Ad Group Settings

-To see who your target demographic should be, open Google Analytics, click on “Audience,” expand the Demographics submenu and then click on “overview.”
+Open Google Analytics, click on “audience,” expand the Demographics submenu and then click on “overview.”
 Then, change your segment to “converters.”

 Using this report, you can easily see which age and gender demographic you should be targeting with your display ads.